-Plains All American is divesting substantially all of its Canadian NGL business to Keyera Corp for $3.75 billion USD, fundamentally reshaping the company to focus primarily on US operations.
+Plains All American Pipeline agreed to sell its Canadian NGL business to Keyera Corp for approximately $3.75 billion USD, with the transaction expected to close in Q1 2026.

 Inventory drawn down 51.9% — strong sell-through or deliberate destocking; watch for supply constraints.